Durgesh-17/Durgesh-17.github.io/_posts/2023-05-10-DSA in Python (Day 1).md

 ---
 title: DSA in Python (Day 1)
 date: 2023-05-11 10:00:00 +0530
-categories: [DSA, Python, Linear-search and Binary search]
+categories: [DSA, Linear-search and Binary search]
-tags: [dsa in python] #tags should be lower cases
+tags: [dsa in python, binary search] #tags should be lower cases
 ---

 ### Problem Statement